dengking/programming-language/docs/C-family-language/C++/Language-reference/Classes/The-interface-principle.md

 		int origin);
 ```

 It really doesn't matter whether or not the functions are members.
 As long as they "mention" `FILE` and are "supplied with" `FILE`, they really are part of `FILE`.
 In Example 2 (a), all of the functions were nonmembers because in C they have to be.
-Even in C++, some functions in a class' interface have to be (or should be) nonmembers: `operator<<` can't be a member because it requires a stream as the left-hand argument, and `operator+` shouldn't be a member in order to allow conversions on the left-hand argument.
+Even in `C++`, some functions in a class' interface have to be (or should be) nonmembers: `operator<<` can't be a member because it requires a stream as the left-hand argument, and `operator+` shouldn't be a member in order to allow conversions on the left-hand argument.

 ### Introducing Koenig Lookup